Two years ago in November I started seeing the spots.

 Surrounded by family, looking up at the big open sky, and physically releasing the stress I had built up over the last few years.
 I could feel my tight muscles melt and my blood move.

-I became so grateful for those moments.
+I became so grateful for time, family, health, friends, privilege, opportunity… everything.

 Something dawned on me that day, and I believe it was subconscious at that point.
 I finally signaled to my body, “hey, it’s okay to relax.”